 Fall is upon us!
-You’ll be amazed how easy acorn squash is to cook!
+You’ll be amazed how easy acorn squash is to cook in the slow cooker!

 - ½ cup water

 - Add the 1/2 cup water to a large oval slow cooker.

 - Cut the squash in half down the middle.

 - Place the acorn squash in the slow cooker flesh up.